History Grad, Cancer Survivor Surprised by Special Diploma Delivery

 It was important for Cameron to be there for his wife because her love of history runs deep.
 "Her whole life has been scholarship and books and classics and memorizing maps of Ancient Rome and social media of everything classics and us going through the museum at the Vatican, telling me everything the tour guide got wrong, and knowing the entire history of English monarchs and ancient battle weapons and on and on," he said.

 Loretta's academic advisor, Erin Lockwood, was also there to help keep her on track.
 “Erin is great," Loretta said.
-"She was always there.
-She always popped in, every time I send an email to advising … she answered my questions so fast.
-She was always there to help."
+"She always popped in, every time I send an email to advising."

 Lockwood said the best part of her job is watching students complete their degrees – and she is especially excited for Loretta.
 “Academically, Loretta has demonstrated a tremendous amount of grit and determination to achieve her degree,” Lockwood said.
 “She has maintained a full-time workload while pursuing personal goals and focusing on her health.
 She has made her education a top priority which is reflected in her exceptional GPA.”